JEK58/Task-Setting---Step-by-Step/Task-Setting.md

 #### Define the rough route

 A rough route is defined based on the calculated task distance and the weather forecast.
 The safety of the pilots is a primary concern.
 Rough leeward areas, high wind areas, airspaces and non-landable areas should be avoided.
 Retrieval must be considered.
 Variety for the pilots and unusual routes, away from standard XC routes, increase the fun factor.
 Difficulties should only be incorporated between 30% and 60% of the task distance.
 Attention should be paid to manageability for the slowest pilots.
 They may fly alone and with less powerful gliders.
 In order not to diminish the motivation of the weaker ones, difficulties should not be right at the beginning of the task.
-For the purpose of sportsmanship, difficulties should also not be located shortly before the goal, otherwise the best can no longer compensate a small mistake.
+For the purpose of sportsmanship, difficulties should also not be placed shortly before the goal, otherwise the best pilots can no longer compensate a small mistake.

 #### Define all turnpoints

-A variety of options is welcome, but care should be taken to ensure a common race course.
-If options are so divided that they cannot be changed for the most part of the race, different races will quickly be flown.
-Ideally, there are many route options that cross each other regularly so that the route options can be changed.
+A variety of options is desirable, but care should be taken to ensure a common race course.
+If the route options are so divided that they cannot be changed for the most part of the race, different races will quickly be flown.
+Ideally, there are many route options that intersect each other regularly so that the route options can be changed.

 Large radiuses create opportunities.
 Small radiuses concentrate pilots in one area.
-This makes it possible to avoid areas in the lee but increases the risk of collision.
+This makes it possible to avoid lee side areas but increases the risk of collision.
 Also, the route is more fixed and pilots are less able to react to changes in the weather.
-The more changeable and difficult the weather, the more safe options there should be at the turnpoints for the pilots.
+The greater the instability and difficulty of the weather, the more safe options there should be at the turnpoints for the pilots.

 Long glide distances over areas without thermals reduce the sportiness.
 If these distances cannot be avoided, at least several thermal options at the end of the glide path should be made interesting in order to spread out the field more.